Renault Arkana review - MPG, CO2 and running costs

 Hybrid model offers low running costs, but the Arkana is a pricey car to buy

 With only two engines to choose from, the choice is pretty simple when it comes to running costs.
-The hybrid model is the best option for low emissions - and company car tax - and returns better fuel economy as well.
+The Arkana E-Tech hybrid model is the best option for low emissions - and company car tax - and returns better fuel economy as well.

-This model emits 111g/km of CO2 and sits in the 26 per cent tax bracket for business users.
+It emits 111g/km of CO2 and sits in the 26 per cent tax bracket for business users.
 A like-for-like petrol model emits 131g/km of CO2 and so it sits in the 30 per cent bracket, which means it costs hundreds of pounds more for company drivers to tax.

 It’s worth noting that the hybrid model is a traditional hybrid with a small 1.2kWh battery, not a plug-in.
 This means you can only drive on electric power for a very short distance, and the engine and regenerative brakes are what charges the battery, not an external source.